OpenHistoricalMap/decimaldate-python/README.md

 Convert a ISO-formatted date to a decimal date, accounting for negative years (BCE) and for very large dates (-1000000-01-01).

+The returned decimal date is the year plus a decimal portion indicating "how far along" it was into the year on 12 noon of that day.
+For example, January 1 would be 0.5 days out of 365 so would have a decimal portion of 0.00136986.

+This treats the Gregorian calendar as proleptic, continuing with leap years every fourth year (except centuries, except-except 4th centuries) into positive and negative infinity.
+As such, approximately every fourth year will have 366 ays, as we are accustomed today.

 ### Usage and Examples

 ```